docs

 Answer:

-• Yes, the best approach is to exclude the categories you don’t want users to find, leaving only the one you want them to be directed to.
+• Yes, the best approach is to exclude the categories you don’t want users to find, leaving only the ones you want them to be directed to.
 You can exclude categories through the configuration settings outlined here.

 Question: